The Jacksons (album): History

-Philadelphia International heads Kenneth Gamble and Leon Huff produced and executive produced the album, including their first top ten hit in two years "Enjoy Yourself", but had a difficult time focusing on a sound for the now-grown-up boy band.
+Philadelphia International heads Kenneth Gamble and Leon Huff produced and executive produced the album, including their first top ten hit in two years, "Enjoy Yourself", but had a difficult time focusing on a sound for the now-grown-up boy band.
 However, the group was able for the first time to record their own material, something that had been denied to them at Motown.
 The Jacksons composed "Style of Life" and "Blues Away" on their own.
-"Blues Away" was the first published song written by lead singer Michael Jackson, who began to take a more percussive vocal approach beginning with this album.
-This album also spawned a second successful R&B single, "Show You the Way to Go" (UK no. 1).
+"Blues Away" was the first published song written by lead singer Michael Jackson, who began to take a more percussive vocal approach on this album.
+The album also spawned a second successful R&B single, "Show You the Way to Go" (UK no. 1).
 Though never released as a single, "Good Times" became a popular album cut from regular quiet storm airplay.

 The album was the Jacksons' first gold album, despite their having sold more than 10 million albums while at Motown (Motown's sales and financial records were not presented for auditing by the RIAA until 1976).